 I just planted two beds of yacon crowns and it’s winter.
 This is not how it’s recommended, certainly not for Katoomba, but that’s what I am doing for many years now and I get away with it.
-Normally you would store the crowns in moist sawdust over winter in a frost free location.
+Normally you would store the crowns in moist sawdust overwinter in a frost-free location.
 But my yacons always yielded well notwithstanding my crude method.
 This time, I planted more than last year and in a warmer, sunnier spot.
-I want more yacons because I like the syrup.
-It’s a relatively easy to make and healthy sugar alternative.
+I want more yacons because I like syrup.
+It’s relatively easy to make and healthy sugar alternative.
 This is how we did it last year: but I want to improve it a bit and boil it down much further.

 Yacon (Smallanthus sonchifolius) is a perennial tuber, it is possible grow it as a perennial vegetable and dig out the tubers as required, growing it on a mound.
 I haven’t done it this way, but it certainly can be done.